benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 Select the best model using validation MSE. \
 Evaluate the model on the held-out drugs.

+Achieves a mean Pearson correlation of 0.569 in a cold-drug scenario across a 5-fold CV.

 Uses the machine learning architecture inspired by: Xia, X., Zhu, C., Zhong, F. et al. TransCDR: a deep learning model for enhancing the generalizability of drug activity prediction through transfer learning and multimodal data fusion.
 BMC Biol 22, 227 (2024). https://doi.org/10.1186/s12915-024-02023-8